cdleveille/discit-api/README.md

 Launch:

 - Run `yarn start` to start the server.
-Disc data will be loaded into the database if none already exists.
+Disc data will be automatically upserted into the database at launch, and also every night at midnight.
   - Alternatively, run the `debug` launch configuration in VS Code (press `F5`).

 ## See Also